Admission and application

 Application procedure

-To apply for a programme, you need to submit a request for enrolment in Studielink before the application deadline.
-Before you apply, please check the admission requirements and then follow the steps below.
+You must first make sure you meet the admission requirements.
+To apply for a programme, you need to submit an enrolment application in Studielink before the application deadline and follow the steps below.

 Steps

-Step 1: Submit your enrolment request via Studielink
+Step 1: Submit an enrolment application in Studielink

-Apply for your chosen Master’s programme via Studielink.
+You can apply for a Master’s programme at Radboud University via Studielink.
 You can apply for a programme for the following academic year from 1 October onwards.

-If your previous education needs to be assessed, you will receive the login details for the digital questionnaire at the email address that you provided in Studielink.
+You will receive login details for a digital questionnaire in OSIRIS Application, at the email address that you provided in Studielink.
 You will need to log in to the questionnaire, and once you have completed it you will need to upload the requested documents.

-Step 3: Keep an eye on your mailbox
+Step 3: Keep an eye on your inbox

 Your completed questionnaire will be processed.
-Within approximately 3 weeks after you have submitted the digital questionnaire, you will be notified by email whether you have been admitted to the placement procedure.
-You will receive all emails at the email address you entered in Studielink.
+Within approximately 3 weeks after you have submitted the digital questionnaire, Student Admissions will inform you by email about the admission decision.
 There are three possible outcomes:

 - You are admitted to the placement procedure.

 - You are admitted to the placement procedure under certain conditions.
-There are conditions that you must first meet in order to be admitted.
+There are conditions that you will need to fulfil before you will be able to enrol in the study programme.

 Step 4: Participate in the placement procedure